 Moreover, Facebook makes it easy for people to give without having to leave Facebook.
 Once the donation button is added to your Facebook page, your supporters give with just a few clicks.
 Facebook automatically adds the person’s name and payment information from the Facebook user’s account.
-Facebook charges zero fees on their Fundraising Pages, and the money raised is paid straight to the charity’s bank account.
+Facebook charges zero fees on its Fundraising Pages, and the money raised is paid straight to the charity’s bank account.

 Nonprofits have received billions of dollars from Facebook’s fundraisers.
 Beyond the impressive dollar amounts, these fundraisers are delivering new donors – a large percentage of those who donate through social media are new to the organization.

 If you are thinking that “crisis” fundraising that might go viral is not something that you can budget for, then you’re right.
 In fact, fundraisers going viral are the exception to the rule.
-But rest assured, nonprofits are using Facebook fundraising for planned events and every-day fundraising.
+But rest assured, nonprofits are using Facebook fundraising for planned events and everyday fundraising.
 Success revolves around getting organized around five basic elements:

 - Enhance Your Facebook Presence

 - Learn the Updated Facebook Fundraising Features